Skip to content

 Mapping the Movement

-The LA region is huge.
+The L.A. region is huge.
 And resources are limited.
 So where do we start?

-The map below identifies “double-burdened” areas — communities that face higher temperatures, less tree cover, and greater health and economic challenges, and that are expected to be significantly impacted by the 2028 Olympic and Paralympic Games.
-Future iterations of this map will include additional data and deeper community-level insights to further refine priorities.
+The map below identifies “double-impacted” areas — communities that face higher temperatures, less tree cover, greater health and economic challenges, and are significantly impacted by the 2026 FIFA World Cup™, 2027 Super Bowl, and 2028 Olympic and Paralympic Games in blue.

 Frequently Asked Questions

 • ShadeLA is a coalition of partners working to coordinate, align, and accelerate shade investments across the region.
-This map serves as a guide to focus those efforts where they’ll be most needed.
+This map serves as a guide to focus those efforts, attract additional resources, and direct investments between 2026 and 2028 where they’ll be most needed.

 1. Face a high need for shade due to factors like high population density, exposure to extreme heat, high air pollution, and low existing shade cover, and